GregoryMaselle/Birdy_ICNature/readme.md

 # Description

-Application used to identify birds at Intaka Island, learn about them and add them to your bird spottings.
+Application used to identify birds at Intaka Island, learn about them and add them to your bird spottings, amongst other features.

 ## Setting up the emulator